 While residing in Atlanta, Linda worked in the field of Health Promotion and Exercise Science.
 She worked in the field of clinical psychology as an assistant to Dr. Burt Bradley whose interests were in Stress Reduction and Weight Control.
 She was an instructor and coordinator of the Adult Fitness Program at The Georgia Institute of Technology and was a Research Associate conducting research on Human Performance.
 She owned and directed Stillwater Yoga Studio for its first five years of operation.
 After moving to Westlake Village, CA she taught yoga full-time in a local studio and at two corporations.
 Linda resides in Providence, RI and has been the owner and director of Iyengar Yoga Source since March 2004.
 She is honored to have the opportunity to share her commitment, enthusiasm and knowledge of yoga with her students.

-Kathleen Swanson is an Intermediate I Certified Iyengar Yoga Teacher and is currently serving as Membership Chair for the Iyengar Yoga Association of New England.
+Kathleen Swanson is an Intermediate Junior II Certified Iyengar Yoga Teacher and is currently serving as Membership Chair for the Iyengar Yoga Association of New England.

 Growing up in a home where Yoga and meditation were a thing her parents did, she focused more on sports.
 In her early twenties, after her knee joints had too much wear and tear to continue, she began taking Iyengar Yoga classes in Philadelphia to recover from knee reconstructive surgery.
 She has been devoted to this practice since her first class in 1993 and currently takes weekly classes with Patricia Walden in Cambridge, attends many Iyengar yoga workshops throughout the year and is fortunate to apprentice under Linda Dicarlo in Providence.